Polyozellus multiplex: Microscopic characteristics

-The spores are roughly spherical to broadly ellipsoid in shape, covered with small wart-like projections (tubercules), and have dimensions of 6–8.5 by 5.5–8 µm.
+The spores are roughly spherical to broadly ellipsoid in shape, covered with small wart-like projections (tubercules), and have dimensions of 6–8.5 by 5.5–8 μm.
 Viewed microscopically, they are hyaline, meaning they appear translucent or colorless.
-Chemical tests may also be used to help distinguish the spores: in the presence of potassium hydroxide (KOH), the spores turn slightly green; the spores are not amyloid, meaning they do not take iodine when treated with Melzer's reagent; the spores are acyanophilous, meaning they do not readily absorb methyl blue stain.
-The cystidia that comprise the hymenium are filamentous and 3–4 µm wide by 28–40 µm long.
+Chemical tests may also be used to help distinguish the spores: in the presence of potassium hydroxide (KOH), the spores turn slightly green; the spores are not amyloid, meaning they do not take iodine when treated with Melzer's reagent; and the spores are acyanophilous, meaning they do not readily absorb methyl blue stain.
+The cystidia that comprise the hymenium are filamentous and 3–4 μm wide by 28–40 μm long.
 The outer tissue layer of the cap—the cuticle, or pileipellis—is made of interwoven hyphae, and stains olive-green in KOH.
 Clamp connections are present, but not at all the cell partitions.
-The basidia, the spore-bearing cells, are 32–38 by 5–6 µm and four-spored.
+The basidia, the spore-bearing cells, are 32–38 by 5–6 μm and four-spored.